Yezdani01/Ecopulse-News-Aggregator/README.md

 - Utilizes **Google Translate API** to dynamically translate article titles & descriptions.
 - Example: A political article fetched in English can be instantly shown in Hindi or French.

-### 4. AI-Powered Categorization
+### 4. API-Powered Categorization
-- Uses AI to organize and optimize articles into categories (Trending, Politics, Tech, Sports, etc.).
+- Uses API to organize and optimize articles into categories (Trending, Politics, Tech, Sports, etc.).

 ### 5. Display & Exploration
 - Articles are displayed in a **scrollable, card-style feed**.